Autogas: Japan

 As of 2013, Japan has about 280,000 autogas vehicles on the road, which is less than in recent years.
 However, the number of autogas vehicles on Japan's roads has been very unstable.
 The first autogas taxicabs were introduced in Japan in the 1960s and 1970s.
 With a sharp decline in the 1990s, the number started to rise again in 2003.
 Between 2004 and 2010, the number dropped.
 The vast majority of autogas vehicles on Japanese roads are taxicabs or commercial vehicles.
 This is why, in 2010, the Japan LP Gas Association started an initiative to encourage corporations and motorists alike to switch to autogas vehicles.
 The initiative involves 27,000 Japanese retailers to introduce an autogas vehicle into their fleet every three years.
 Many of these corporations already have autogas vehicles, but Makoto Arahata from the Japanese LP Gas Association says that there is still much room for improvement.

 Lithuania

 Lithuania is one of the countries with the highest rates of autogas use in Europe.
 Autogas is very popular in Lithuania and it is widely available.
 The distribution of most car brands are in the hands of the Polish distributors, therefore factory-installed LPG in brand-new cars are as common and widely available as they are in Poland.

 Malta

-Autogas was introduced to Malta on 22 May 2012 by Liquigas.
+Autogas was introduced to Malta on 22 May 2012 by Liquigas of Italy.
 The first filling station is located at the Malta International Airport.